bitovi/canui/index.md

 - `header` - The table column header content.
 - `content` - The content to display for this column.
-This can either be an attribute name or a callback in the form of `function(observe, index)` that returns the string content or document fragment or a `can.compute` with computed properties for the current column.
+This can either be an attribute name or a callback in the form of `function(observe)` that returns the string content or document fragment with computed properties for the current column.

 The following example creates a grid with a column that contains the combined first- and lastname: